fb-co/devsbunker/important_todo.md

 -   [x] cache

+-   [ ] Add very small box shadow to notifications to give them a bit more contrast
+-   [ ] Make the share option on a post actully copy the url

 -   [x] hot reloading after a new post is made doesnt work anymore

 -   [x] Improved loading everywhere